BUCK-LCO-NCI/DivProt/README.md

 [TODO: figure here]

-On mkaing trees: You have the optional variable parameter "-k" for cluster.
+On making trees: You have the optional variable parameter "-k" for cluster.
 If your input data is functionally divergent and does not contain a common ancestor (i.e. no relationship between them should reasonably be mapped, and they should not be connected on a tree) then you denote this with the k value when running the script.
 So denoting -k 3 would produce three phylogenetic trees.
 Default is 1.
 Clustering is done on k-means, following T-SNE reduction.
 The cluster plot is included in the  output file.

 Here are examples of how to produce each figure from the wrapper script, note how they're all a little different, and like stated elsewhere in this README, order matters!: